 1. Mean Girls (2004)

 There are few films that nail how brutal high school can be.
 You either get how accurately it portrays high school and respect it for its accuracy or you hate it because it is so spot-on.
 Kids are cruel, plain and simple.
 This film really articulates just how kids need to feel in control (I can relate to kids who at the age of 18 need to stake their claim as an adult).
 It's a great portrayal of skewed priorities and the negative effects of trying to place everyone else below you.
-Basically, it's a message about getting over yourself.
+Basically, it's a message about getting over yourself.2.
+Wedding Crashers (2005)

 This is where my attempts at somewhat-deep intellectual thought gets cut short.
 This makes the list because it's a fast paced, fun film.